Welcome to the KidWind Challenge!

-Registration for the KidWind Challenge is now closed.
+Register for the KidWind Challenge in this FORM.

 Registration for participating in the KidWInd Challenge runs from mid-November to mid-January.
 As soon as a Team is signed up, they can begin planning their turbine design.
 The KidWind Challenge culminates in a wind turbine presentation and test at the Flagstaff Youth Climate Summit in April.

 Please download and review this document if you are participating in the KidWind Challenge: